NaimaT15/TellCo-Telecom-Analysis/README.md

-## Welcome to TellCo-Telecom-User-Engagement-Analysis 👋
+## Welcome to TellCo-Telecom-Analysis 👋

 ## Description

-This repository, titled "TellCo-Telecom-User-Engagement-Analysis," provides a comprehensive toolkit for analyzing customer behavior and user engagement within a telecommunications network.
+This repository, titled "TellCo-Telecom-Analysis" provides a comprehensive toolkit for analyzing customer behavior and user engagement within a telecommunications network.
 The project focuses on aggregating and analyzing session data (xDR records) to uncover insights related to customer engagement, application usage, and traffic distribution.
 Key features include:

 - **User Engagement Analysis:** Aggregates data by user, examining session frequency, session duration, and total traffic (download and upload).